-More often than not, brands that employ community marketing as a marketing strategy start with social media groups.
-Platforms such as Facebook have a low barrier to entry and give you a number of options to engage with your community, including polls and discussions, while easily promoting user-generated content.
+More often than not, brands that employ community marketing as a strategy start with social media groups.
+Platforms like Facebook have a low entry barrier and give you several options to engage with your community, including polls and discussions, while easily promoting user-generated content.

 A solid social media presence is never a bad thing when it comes to community marketing.
-However, using social media platforms alone to gather your community comes with certain drawbacks.
-Most notably, your community is owned by a third party, meaning you don’t actually own any of the first-party data you collect.
+However, using social media platforms alone to gather your community has certain drawbacks.

 CRM (Customer Relationship Management) Platform